Our School App Stay connected on the go...

 GCSE Music in Years 10-11

 Music at GCSE is aimed at enthusiastic musicians who are keen to build on their skills as performers and composers and to extend their knowledge of how music is created in a range of styles and genres of music.
-About 35 students a year take music at GCSE at Chesham Grammar School.
-They study for the Edexcel qualification which has a 60% coursework option, allowing them to continue to focus on practical music, both as soloists and in ensembles.
-At GCSE, students perform, compose and study scores of a range of composers from Handel to Miles Davis and from India to New York.
-They have opportunities to develop their analytical and evaluative writing skills and are encouraged to develop their own specialisms in the final coursework.
+About 30 students a year take music at GCSE at Chesham Grammar School.
+They study for the Edexcel 9-1 qualification which has a 60% coursework option, allowing them to continue to focus on practical music, both as soloists and in ensembles.
+At GCSE, students perform, compose and study scores of a range of composers from Bach to Queen.
+They have opportunities to develop their analytical, comparative and evaluative writing skills and are encouraged to develop their own specialisms in the final coursework.
 The course at a glance contains three units:

 |UNIT ONE: Performing Coursework - 30% of the total GCSE|